-Our audit committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.
+Our audit committee operates under a written charter that satisfies the applicable listing standards of Nasdaq.

 Compensation Committee

 Our compensation committee consists of Michael Callahan, Dev Ittycheria and Julie Richardson.
 The chair of our compensation committee is Michael Callahan.
 Our board of directors has determined that each of Michael Callahan, Dev Ittycheria and Julie Richardson is independent under Nasdaq listing standards, a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.